vikbielov1998/qaauto-exam-14.12.2018/README.md

 search-test.xml contains script with help of which we can run tests we want;
 src/test contains all our tests;

-To run this project it is necessary to install jdk, browser (Google Chrome, Mozila Firefox), Intelij IDE;
+To run this project it is necessary to install jdk, browser (Google Chrome, Mozila Firefox), Intelij IDE (also it is needed to download all this files or install Jenkins);

-To run via command line it is necessary to install Maven Builder, than write next code to command line: mvn clear install.
+To run via command line it is necessary to install and set up Maven Builder, than write next code to command line: mvn clear install.